 Paint-Only Events (Non-PaintCare).
-The two new paint processing facilities in the state, Empire Recycled Paint and GreenSheen Paint, each organized paint-only collection events in Central New York and the Capital District that were held as part of the PaintCare program.
+The two new paint processing facilities in the state, Empire Recycled Paint and GreenSheen Paint, each organized paint-only collection events in Upstate New York that were held as part of the PaintCare program.

 Other Events.
-PaintCare partnered with MXI to manage the transportation and processing of programeligible materials from DEC's 12 Clean Sweep events at PaintCare's expense.
+PaintCare partnered with DEC to manage paint from their 15 "Clean Sweep" events and managed the transportation and processing of program-eligible materials at PaintCare's expense.